monikagorkhiya/sd-workflows/content/home/01-title.md

 {{% /fragment %}}

 {{% fragment %}}
-Off-by-one error in the loop in src/emi.js
+Off-by-one error in the loop

 ```diff
 - for (let i = 0; i <= installmentsNumber; i++) {